 Classic boy cuts are tidy when cut shorter around the ears and from the nape to create a nice rounded head shape.
 Maintain the length on top from the crown forward.
-This means the hair can be worn in different ways – some days up or pushed to the side for a more conservative look.
+This means the hair can be worn differently – some days up or pushed to the side for a more conservative look.
 Talk to your child about using a little product in his hair.
-That way you don’t have to worry about it falling forward and losing the style.
+That way, you don’t have to worry about it falling forward and losing the style.

-One of the best things you can do for your young boy is take him to the salon for a blonde skater cut.
+One of the best things you can do for your young boy takes him to the salon for a blonde skater cut.
 This super fun cut will have them smiling from ear to ear!

 Did you know that the razor cut messy style is super popular for young boys?
-You can take your son’s hairstyle from grown out to gorgeous with this chic new boy’s cut.
+With this chic new boy’s cut, you can take your son’s hairstyle from grown out to gorgeous.

 Some parents like a stylish cut.
-And this blonde combover with shaved sides works really well.
-The sides have been taken short but leave some hair to line in around the ears.
+And this blonde combover with shaved sides works well.
+The sides have been taken short, leaving some hair to line around the ears.
 The best way to cut this style is to disconnect the sides.
 This will leave more weight on top.
 This is beneficial for ease of styling and making it easier to find the parting.

-If you want to add a little style to your kid’s cut, try a thick wavy top with bangs!
+Try a thick wavy top with bangs if you want to add a little style to your kid’s cut!
 To keep up with this look, try to stick to a regular schedule of haircuts and clean-ups.

-A messy top hairstyle works well if you don’t prefer taking a lot of time styling your hair.
-Don’t forget to use a little bit of paste or gel to keep your hair from looking too unkept, but avoid using too much product and weighing your hair down.
+A messy top hairstyle works well if you prefer to use a little time styling your hair.
+Remember to use a bit of paste or gel to keep your hair from looking too unkept, but avoid using too much product and weighing your hair down.